AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

 * Create and manage locations from Screens Content Provider
 * Create and manage players from Screens Services Provider

-   You should continue your Screens as a Cloud Service Network Administrator's journey by next reviewing the document [Creating and Managing Locations](/help/screens-cloud/creating-channels-screens-cloud.md), if you want to create locations in your project or  [Creating and Managing Players](/help/screens-cloud/creating-channels-screens-cloud.md), if you want to create and manage players for your project.
+   You should continue your Screens as a Cloud Service Network Administrator's journey by next reviewing the document.